tucats/apitest/README.md

 ## Test Format

 Here is an example test file.
-Below this is a discussion on the elemnts of the test object.
+Below this is a discussion on the elements of the test object.

 ```json